City-of-Helsinki/mlops-template/README.md

 This is a git repository\* template for Python-based open source ML and analytics projects.

-Installing this template through GitHub import create a new, independent repository with clean commit history, but with a copy of all the files and folders in this repository.
+Installing this template creates a new, independent repository with clean commit history, but with a copy of all the files and folders in this repository.
 Updates to the template can not be pulled to projects built on an import.